danwjoyce/chronosig-www/content/post/ppi-intro-post/index.md

 data science – and latterly – the apparently more general term AI (artificial intelligence) are mentioned.

-In this inaugural blog post for the CHRONOsig project, I will outline some core concepts and explain why PPI is required front-and-centre in the project.
+In this inaugural blog post for the chrono**sig** project, I will outline some core concepts and explain why PPI is required front-and-centre in the project.